jorexdeveloper/termux-ubuntu/README.md

 ## FAQ

-If got some hickups during installation or have some questions, you are probably not the first one and here are the answers to some frequently asked questions.
+If you got some hickups during the installation or have some burning questions, you are probably not the first one and a few frequently asked questions have been answered below.

 ### What happens if termux has root access?